-Transaction Type Number

-Sale of tangible property into the U.S. 47

-Performance of services by U.S. entity 33

-Sale of tangible property from the U.S. 20

-Performance of services by Non-U.S. entity 17

-Use of intangible property by Non-U.S. entity 14

-Use of intangible property by U.S. entity 14

-R&D cost sharing - Non-U.S. parent 5

-Financial products - U.S. branch of foreign company ≤ 3

-R&D cost sharing - U.S. parent ≤ 3

-Sale of intangible property from the U.S. ≤ 3
+Transaction Type Number Sale of tangible property into the United States 29 Performance of services by U.S. entity 18 Use of intangible property by non-U.S. entity 15 Performance of services by non-U.S. entity 14 Use of intangible property by U.S. entity 10 Sale of tangible property from the United States 9 Other 8 Cost Sharing - U.S. parent/foreign subsidiary ≤3